brittonhayes/leetcode/README.md

 These are by no means the absolute right answers, and many of them will likely be incomplete.
 But they sure are a compilation of me giving it the ol' college try.
 So if they help you, awesome!
 If not, sorry in advance on that one, friend.

+## Documentation&nbsp;

+Update the readme with available packages with `go run main.go`